 British Airways Moves To Revenue-Based Avios Earning

 In late 2022, Iberia Plus moved to revenue-based Avios earning for flights, and it was announced that British Airways Executive Club would move in the same direction in 2023.
-We now have the full details of what that will look like.
+This is an update, as British Airways has just completed its move to revenue-based Avios earning.

 Executive Club goes revenue-based as of October 2023

-As of October 18, 2023, British Airways Executive Club will be changing how Avios are earned for flights.
+As of Wednesday, October 18, 2023, British Airways Executive Club has changed how Avios are earned for flights.
 British Airways is describing this initiative as “offering members a transparent, consistent and simplified way to collect Avios.”

 Executive Club members booking flights from October 18, 2023, can expect to earn Avios at the following rate, depending on their elite status: